WillSturgeon/WillSturgeon.github.io/index.md

 layout: default
 ---

-Post doctoral research fellow in global seismology at University College London.

-I completed my PhD in seismology in 2022 and MSci Geophysics at UCL in 2017.
+I'm a post doctoral research fellow in global seismology at University College London.
+I also completed my PhD in seismology (2022) and MSci Geophysics at UCL (2017).
+My research focuses on imaging the Earth's mantle and crust using surface wave measurements, particularly focusing in imaging the Earth's anisotropy and attenuation.

 #### Research interests